slsa-framework/slsa/docs/spec/draft/verifying-artifacts.md

 [verify-step-2]: #check-expectations

-Next, check that the package's provenance meets your expectations for that package in order to mitigate [threat "C"].
+Next, check that the package's provenance meets your expectations for that package in order to mitigate [threat "D"].

 In our threat model, the adversary has ability to invoke a build and to publish to the registry.
 The adversary is not able to write to the source repository, nor do